Cross Country Rules

 - The annual Pacific Association Cross Country Grand Prix combines 8 to 10 Northern California/Northwest Nevada dirt and grass races into a series.
 The Pacific Association Cross Country Subcommittee (under the wing of the association’s LDR Committee) organizes the series and administers the Grand Prix aspect.
 A series program is published each year by the subcommittee to announce the series schedule.
 Programs are available through the Pacific Association office in late summer.

 - The Cross Country Grand Prix is designed to encourage the development of post-collegiate athletes and to provide competitive cross country opportunities for older athletes as well.
 All scoring individuals must be current Pacific Association/USATF (PA/USATF) members.
-Membership forms are available from the Pacific Association office, from the PA/USATF website, and in the PA/USATF magazine publication.
+Click here to sign up for ore renew an individual Membership.
+Click here to sign up your club or renew its membership.
 Click here to view Membership Eligibility Guidelines

 MASTER (40 & older)